rajesh-lab/symile/README.md

 This repository contains the datasets and code used to reproduce all experiments in our [paper (TODO link)].
 The original datasets include Symile-M3 (TODO link), a multilingual collection of 33 million image, text, and audio samples, and Symile-MIMIC (TODO link), a clinical dataset comprising chest X-rays, electrocardiograms, and laboratory measurements.

 We release the weights of all models trained and used for our work TODO.

+TODO: keep pyproject.toml as main configuration file, and generate a minimal setup.py file that refers to it, ensuring broader compatibility.

 ### Table of Contents